Manufacturing Training System: how to transform training

 The three levels of the Manufacturing Training System

-To respond effectively to different training needs, the Manufacturing Training System is developed on three progressive levels: Reactive, Quote e Proactive.
+In order to effectively respond to different training needs, the Manufacturing Training System has three progressive levels: Reactive, Preventive and Proactive.

 Reactive level: solving existing problems

-The first level of the MTS focuses on dealing with problems that have already arisen in production processes.
+The first level of MTS focuses on managing problems that have already arisen in production processes.

-Starting from direct observation of critical issues (related to safety, quality, cost or productivity), tools such as:
+Beginning with direct observation of critical issues (related to safety, quality, cost, or productivity), tools such as:

-Through these analyses, the root causes of problems are identified and the define operational countermeasures.
+Through these analyses, the root causes of problems are identified and operational countermeasures are defined.

-Next, targeted training materials-such as One-Point-Lessons and Standard Operating Procedures (SOPs)-are created and transferred to practitioners preferably through hands-on activities "in the field."
+Then, targeted training materials - such as One-Point-Lessons and Standard Operating Procedures (SOPs) - are created and transferred to operators preferably through hands-on activities "in the field."

 The goal is to standardize the solutions adopted and ensure their uniform dissemination among all personnel involved.

-At this level, success is measured through KPIs specific to each area of focus.
+In this level, success is measured through specific KPIs for each area of intervention.

 The second level of the Manufacturing Training System focuses on preventing inefficiencies by building a solid and systematic training system.